 Higher fines for fare dodging

 This year, SNCF increased the price of its fines.
-If the journey is less than 150 kilometers, fare dodgers must pay a ticket of 50 euros.
-For greater distances, in addition to the fine, the passenger must pay the fare.
+If the journey is less than 150 kilometers, fare dodgers must pay a fine of 50 euros.
+For greater distances, in addition to the sanction, the passenger must pay the fare.

 If evaders do not pay the sanction on board, the fine increases to 88 euros –plus the price of the ticket for journeys beyond 150 km–.
 After two months of non-payment, the amount rises to 375 euros.